MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 Want to get started using AI Builder?
 Use premium features for a limited time with a [trial license](https://web.powerapps.com/signup?redirect=marketing&email=), or use preview features without obtaining a license at all.

 > [!NOTE]
-> You **can't start an AI Builder trial** if you have already AI Builder credits on your tenant by purchasing a capacity add-on or through other products.
+> You *can't start an AI Builder trial* if you have AI Builder credits already on your tenant by purchasing a capacity add-on or through other products.

 ### Benefits of a trial license